PauseAI/pauseai-website/src/posts/learn.md

 - [Existential Risk Observatory](https://existentialriskobservatory.org/).
 Dutch organization that is informing the public on x-risks and studying communication strategies.
 - [Center for AI Safety](https://www.safe.ai/) (CAIS) is a research center at the Czech Technical University in Prague, led by
 - [Center for Human-Compatible Artificial Intelligence](https://humancompatible.ai/about/) (CHAI), led by Stuart Russell.
-- [Machine Intelligence Research Institute](https://intelligence.org/) (MIRI), doing mathematical research on AI safety, led by Eliezer Yudkowski.
+- [Machine Intelligence Research Institute](https://intelligence.org/) (MIRI), doing mathematical research on AI safety, led by Eliezer Yudkowsky.

 ## Books